On Ramsey properties of classes with forbidden trees: Amalgamation and other constructions

 \paragraph{Trees.} A \sigst~$A$ is a \emph{$\sigma$-tree} (or just a \emph{tree}) if $\Inc(A)$ is a tree.
-(Thus in particular $A$ is \emph{not} a tree if some tuple of some relation of~$A$ contains the same element two or more times.)
+(Thus in particular $A$ is \emph{not} a tree if some tuple of some relation of~$A$ contains the same element more than once.)

 \paragraph{Factor structure.}

 If $A$ is a \sigst\ and $\sim$ is an equivalence relation on $\dom A$, let the \emph{factor structure} $A/{\sim}$ be defined on $\dom (A/{\sim}) = (\dom A)/{\sim}$ (the set of all equivalence classes of~$\sim$) by letting $(X_1,X_2,\dotsc,X_k)\in R^{A/{\sim}}$ if and only if there exist $x_1\in X_1$, $x_2\in X_2$,~\dots,~$x_k\in X_k$ such that $(x_1,x_2,\dotsc,x_k)\in R^{A}$.
 Informally, $A/{\sim}$~is formed from~$A$ by identifying all the elements in any one $\sim$-equivalence class into one element of~$A/{\sim}$.